 At a smaller scale, microwave energy weapons that operate a lot like radar have been developed to fry electronic equipment using pulses of power.
 These high-powered microwave devices have been successfully tested against rows of computers and even flying drones.

-Finally, because of technological advances in warfare, today’s battles are increasingly fought in cyberspace.
+Finally, because of advances in technological warfare, today’s battles are increasingly fought in cyberspace.
 Cyberwarfare encompasses everything from the widely reported Stuxnet attack against an Iranian uranium enrichment site to Russia’s takedown of Ukraine’s power grid.
 Often, the damage from such attacks degrades an opponent’s ability to operate and can also disrupt the economy.

 According to The Guardian, Lloyd’s of London estimated that a successful hack against cloud computing services could cost as much as the cleanup for Hurricane Katrina.
 A cyberattack could lay the groundwork for a conventional invasion in some cases, as could an electromagnetic pulse attack.
 National Interest explained that in the U.S., a low-yield nuclear missile detonated at high altitude could take out 75 percent of the nation’s power.

-Such invisible weapons can be just as scary as conventional ones and ultimately wreak more damage.
+Such invisible futuristic weapons can be just as scary as conventional ones and ultimately wreak more damage.
 Fighting them requires a new breed of soldiers who are just as comfortable in front of a computer terminal as behind a gun.
 That may not fit with the standard view of war heroics, but these days, taking down a cyberattack is becoming just as critical to victory as shooting down an enemy plane.